-►Divine Liturgies for 2021 – Dear parishioners, please review your personal calendar and you can already start requesting Liturgies for 2021 to reserve the dates you wish.
+►Divine Liturgies requests for 2022 – Dear parishioners, please review your personal calendar and you can already start requesting Liturgies for 2022 to reserve the dates you wish.

-Divine Liturgies are offered for various intentions, the repose of the souls of the deceased as well as on other occasions, such as thanksgiving for the blessings received, prayers for health, for blessings on the occasion of a birthday, wedding and other anniversaries.
+Divine Liturgies are offered for various intentions, the repose of the souls of the deceased as well as on other occasions, such as thanking God for the blessings received, prayers for health, for blessings on the occasion of a birthday, wedding and other anniversaries.

 You can schedule Liturgies by mailing your request to the parish office, or placing your request together with all dates and names with the Sunday collection.

 ► BENEFIT DINNER 2021: Gratitude – The annual Benefit Dinner held last Saturday, November 6th was again a very successful event.
 All enjoyed meeting their friends and having a good meal.
 I want to thank Christine DeProspero for all the work she put into organizing this event.
 Thank you to all parishioners and friends who bought tickets.
 I also want to thank the many volunteers who helped set up the UNC hall Setting up UNC- Lydia Husak, Jan Kowatch, Ann Marie Coleman, Myron & Irene Szul, Mike Blaisdell, David Kowatch and George Kowatch.
 I also want to congratulate all the winners of the night.
 Thank you to everyone who helped make the benefit dinner a success:

 ► Baptism: Congratulations to Eleanor Anne Galka, daughter of Nicholas and Tanya (Nevidomsky) Galka, who received the Holy Sacraments of Initiation on October 16, 2021.
 May God bless her, her parents, godparents and her whole family with many, happy and blessed years!
 Mnohaya Lita!